 Posted on April 5, 2018

 The Rossy Family Foundation has donated $2 million to help address the growing crisis in mental health among post-secondary students.
-The gift is the foundation’s third major donation towards student mental health, following gifts of $2 million in 2014 and $1 million in 2017 to U of T’s Health and Wellness Centre.
+The gift is the foundation’s second major donation to U of T towards student mental health, following a gift of $1 million in 2016 to U of T’s Health and Wellness Centre.
 This support, together with more than $6.7 million in investments from the University, has enabled a wholesale change in the way U of T addresses mental health challenges among students.

 “The Rossy Family Foundation has accelerated a badly-needed shift at U of T where health and wellness is no longer the sole responsibility of a central office,” says Janine Robb, Executive Director of the Health and Wellness Centre.
 “We’re now leading the integration of student mental health into the culture, process and policies of the entire university.”
 Overwhelming demand for mental health services prompted the changes to the Centre’s focus.
 Last year, for instance, there were nearly 24,000 mental health visits provided to 3,902 students across U of T’s three campuses, burdening the centralized model.